szalapski/Sz.Blazor/README.md

 Run.bat executed in the root of the solution should automatically start with the right parameters.

 GitHub Action SzBlazor1 should be set up to automatically publish to https://szblazor1.azurewebsites.net/ on Azure.
+If visiting this demo site, it will take a few minutes to spin up, as it is hosted on a free tier.